7 C’s of Paralegal Communication Skills

 4. Correct

 Mistakes with spelling, tone, and grammar can impact how you are viewed as a professional.
 That’s why it’s essential to check all of your communications before you send them.
 Email may not seem as formal as sending a physical letter, but it is, in many ways.
 This means that you should not just type out the email and send it out without reading it over.
 This is your opportunity to catch any grammar mistakes or typos, as well as to clean up the email, make sure it is formatted in a way that is easy to read, and it only contains the most applicable points.
-A paralegal proofreading and editing a printed document with her pen at her desk Don’t rely on spell-checkers: they won’t pick up words that are used incorrectly.
+Don’t rely on spell-checkers: they won’t pick up words that are used incorrectly.
 Instead, proofread your work, and use a dictionary to look up any words that you’re unsure about.
 It’s easier to do a thorough proofread by printing the document and doing a line-by-line review (add in a ruler as your college professor did!).
 Proofread your email thoroughly, at least once, before hitting send.
 And proofread your subject line, too.
 It is the first thing the recipient will read, so it should be as spotless as the rest of your email.
 If you’d like to read more about email etiquette and more on paralegal communication skills, check out our blog article Paralegal Email Etiquette Tips.
 A great way to speed up your proofreading and to make sure your work is correct is to increase your attention to detail.

 5. Credible